 Technical Analysis Requirements.
 A Community Impact Assessment (CIA) will be required and will address potential effects of the project on recreation effects, growth inducement, community character and cohesion, community facilities and services, environmental justice, and transportation facilities.
-The CIA will assess the project's consistency with the general plans of West Sacramento and Sacramento as well as other applicable planning documents.
+The CIA will assess the project's consistency with the Cities' general plans as well as other applicable planning documents.
 The CIA will be prepared consistent with Caltrans' guidelines.